-The effect of this change is that the statute of limitations would be longer than the current limit and potentially allow prosecution of cases many years after the crime was committed depending on when the crime is discovered.
+The effect of the change made by this bill is that the statute of limitations would be longer than the current limit and potentially allow prosecution of cases many years after the crime was committed depending on when the crime is discovered.
 However, courts have interpreted the date of discovery provision of statutes of limitations to require due diligence in the investigative efforts of the crime.
 (People v.
 Zamora (1976) 18 Cal.3d 538, 561; People v.
 Lopez (1997) 52 Cal.App.4th 233, 246.)
 Thus, "discovery of the offense" is not synonymous with the date that the victim gained actual knowledge of the crime.
 (People v.
 Zamora, supra, 18 Cal.3d at 571.)
 "The crucial determination is whether law enforcement authorities or the victim had actual notice of circumstances sufficient to make them suspicious of fraud thereby leading them to make inquiries which might have revealed the fraud.
 (Id. at 572, original italics.)
 The identity of the perpetrator of the crime is not an element of the discovery issue.
 (People v.
 Crossman (1986) 210 Cal.
 App.
 3d 476, 481.)

-So while it is possible that the crimes affected by this bill could be prosecuted many years after their commission, the prosecutor would have the burden to prove by a preponderance of the evidence that the prosecution of the crime began within the required time which includes consideration of when the victim or law enforcement was aware of facts that would have alerted a reasonably diligent person in the same circumstances that a crime may have been committed.
+Thus, the prosecutor has the burden to prove by a preponderance of the evidence that the prosecution of the crime began within the required time which includes consideration of when the victim or law enforcement was aware of facts that would have alerted a reasonably diligent person in the same circumstances that a crime may have been committed.
 (CALCRIM No. 3410.)